-- The fundamental purpose of overseeding is to establish a temporary cool-season grass into the warm-season base for improved color and playability during the fall and winter when the warm-season grass enters dormancy. - Overseeding is not recommended as a routine "best management practice" but may need to be practiced in certain situations.
-Overseeding requires more energy, water, mowing, fertilization, pesticide applications, etc. - Overseeding increases the need for irrigation and routine mowing and may result in significant thinning of the base grass during spring transition. - Successful overseeding programs require year-long planning and incorporate all aspects of root-zone cultivation and weed control in an effort to maintain health of the warm-season turfgrass while allowing successful establishment of the overseeded cool-season grass species.
+- The fundamental purpose of overseeding is to establish a temporary cool-season grass into the warm-season base for improved color and playability during the fall and winter when the warm-season grass enters dormancy. - Overseeding increases the need for irrigation and routine mowing and may result in significant thinning of the base grass during spring transition. - Successful overseeding programs require year-long planning and incorporate all aspects of root-zone cultivation and weed control in an effort to maintain health of the warm-season turfgrass while allowing successful establishment of the overseeded cool-season grass species.

-- Thatch depth greater than 0.5 inch in the warm-season turfgrass base will prevent good seed-to-soil contact and will result in sporadic germination and establishment.
-Remove thatch as part of an active cultivation program before overseeding. - Reduce or eliminate fertilization of the base grass three to four weeks before the planned seeding date to minimize growth and competition.
+✓ Thatch depth greater than 0.5 inch in the warm-season turfgrass base will prevent good seed-to-soil contact and will result in sporadic

-- Core-aerify the soil four to six weeks before the planned overseeding date to open turf canopy and aid in uniform establishment of overseeded grass. - Select grass species/cultivars that are adapted to the desired use, taking note of disease resistance and spring transition traits.
-Cultivars with improved heat tolerance can delay spring transition and create increased competition for water, nutrients, and light with the warm-season turfgrass base. - Irrigate newly planted overseed to maintain constant moisture levels, not allowing the soil surface to dry out.
+- germination and establishment.
+Remove thatch as part of an active cultivation program before overseeding. - Reduce or eliminate fertilization of the base grass three to four weeks before the planned seeding date to minimize growth and competition. - Core-aerify the soil four to six weeks before the planned overseeding date to open turf canopy and aid in uniform establishment of overseeded grass. - Select grass species/cultivars that are adapted to the desired use, taking note of disease resistance and spring transition traits.
+Cultivars with improved heat tolerance can delay spring transition and create increased competition for water, nutrients, and light with the warmseason turfgrass base. - Irrigate newly planted overseed to maintain constant moisture levels, not allowing the soil surface to dry out.
 Gradually reduce irrigation once the seedlings have been mowed. - Do not fertilize with nitrogen immediately before or during establishment of overseed as the N may encourage warm-season turfgrass competition and increase disease potential. - Move hole locations on putting greens daily during the establishment period to minimize damage to seedlings from foot traffic. - Reduce fertilizer rates in spring to slow growth of overseeded grass.
-Once warmseason turfgrass regrowth is apparent, restore fertilizer applications to stimulate growth of the warm-season turfgrass. - Colorants (dyes and pigments) can be used to provide winter color to dormant grasses and requires significantly less resources to implement than overseeding. - Overseeding practices can generate significant dust that may require dust control measures.
+Once warm-season turfgrass regrowth is apparent, restore fertilizer applications to stimulate growth of the warm-season turfgrass. - Colorants (dyes and pigments) can be used to provide winter color to dormant grasses. - Overseeding practices can generate significant dust that may require dust control measures.

-Shade and Tree Management
+Shade and Tree Management Principles